matthewcharles90/takenotes/README.md

 Enter a reminder, goal, or task and hit the save button in order to complete the note.
 You may also use the delte icon to delete the note.

+Also expereince Dark Mode, click on the Toggle Mode for Dark Mode.

-FInd the code by clicking 'src' folder.
+Find the code by clicking 'src' folder.